FrenGain/PD2_Rebalance_proj/README.md

-# A Payday 2 Rebalance
+# A Payday 2 Overhaul

-Active changes I'm attempting to make to PD2 under the guise of a rebalance.
-It's tacky, but it works.
+MAJOR WIP.
+Expect bugs, broken things, OP things, and things to not work correctly.